Orange-breasted sunbird: Description

-The call is a twangy, weak ssharaynk or sskrang, often repeated several times.
+The birds' call is a twangy, weak ssharaynk or sskrang, often repeated several times.

 Distribution and habitat

 Due to its restricted range within the fynbos biome of South Africa's Western Cape, this sunbird is associated with ericas and proteas.
 It breeds when the heath flowers, typically in May.
 The male defends its territory aggressively, attacking and chasing intruders.

 This tame species is a common breeder across its limited range, and is an altitudinal migrant, moving to higher altitudes during the southern summer in search of flowers.
 It is gregarious when not breeding, forming flocks of up to 100 birds.

 Behaviour

 Breeding

 The orange-breasted sunbird breeds from February to November (mainly in May–August).
 The nest, built mainly by the female, is an oval of rootlets, fine leafy twigs and grass, bound together with spider webs and lined with brown protea fluff.
 It has a side top entrance, but does not have a covered porch.
 The usual clutch is two eggs and the female alone incubates.
 The eggs hatch in about 14.5 days and both parents feed the young.
 The young birds are mostly fed with insect and spider prey.